Maine Pyar Kiya

+Principal photography took place in Mumbai and various locations in Ooty.
+The film features a score and soundtrack composed by Raamlaxman, while Asad Bhopali wrote the lyrics.
+Maine Pyar Kiya is considered to be one of Khan's most iconic and loved films, and it became a cult favorite because of its songs, dialogues, and chemistry between Khan and Bhagyashree.
+The film also established the careers of the supporting cast including Mohnish Bahl and Laxmikant Berde.

+The film was released on 29 December 1989.
+Made on a budget of ₹20 million, the film emerged as a commercial blockbuster, grossing ₹458.1 million worldwide.
+It became the highest-grossing Bollywood film of the year and the highest-grossing Indian film of the 1980s.
+The film garnered positive reviews from critics upon its release, with the direction, the story, and the performances earning the most praise.
+Out of twelve nominations, Maine Pyar Kiya won six Filmfare Awards: Best Film, Best Director, Best Lyricist, Best Male Playback Singer, Best Male Debut, and Best Female Debut.
+The film was also dubbed into in Spanish and released as Te Amo.

 Plot

-Karan is a poor mechanic who lives in the countryside with his only daughter, Suman.
+Karan is a poor mechanic who lives in the countryside with his only daughter Suman.
 He decides to try his luck in business and travel to Dubai so he can earn enough to get his daughter married.
-Thus, he decides to leave her with his old friend Kishan.
+Karan decides to leave her with his old friend Kishan.
 Kishan, now a wealthy businessman in a big city, allows Suman to stay at his house while her father is away as he cannot turn down his old friend's request.
 Suman is befriended by Kishan's young son Prem, who assures her that a boy and a girl can be platonic friends.

-Prem takes Suman to a party organised by Seema, who is the only daughter of Kishan's business partner, Ranjeet.
-Jeevan, nephew of Ranjeet, is proud and arrogant, and humiliates Suman and Prem, accusing them of falsely claiming to be "just friends".
+Prem takes Suman to a party organised by Seema, who is the only daughter of Kishan's business partner Ranjeet.
+Jeevan is a proud and arrogant nephew of Ranjeet, who humiliates Suman and Prem, accusing them of falsely claiming and pretending to be "just friends".
 Suman leaves the party in tears and distances herself from Prem.
-At that point, Prem and Suman both realise that they have fallen in love with each other.
+At that point, Prem and Suman realise they have fallen in love with each other.